znep/query-coordinator/engine/README.md

 ### From Artifactory

-Ensure the `ruby-virtual` artifactory source is in your Gemfile:
+Ensure the `rubygems-virtual` artifactory source is in your Gemfile:

 ```ruby
 source 'https://socrata.artifactoryonline.com/socrata/api/gems/rubygems-virtual/'